-This article describes the steps for the web version.
-To learn how for the app (Mac, Windows and tablet), see Create a 2D Site Plan (App).
+This article describes the steps using Web Editor.
+If you are using the RoomSketcher App, see Create a 2D Site Plan (App).

 With a RoomSketcher Pro subscription, you can create impressive 2D and 3D site plans.
 Choose from lots of outdoor furniture, plants, and more to create landscape designs, garden plans, backyard designs and more.